 Ammonium molybdate tetrahydrate ((NH4)6Mo7O24∙4H2O),

-Antimony potassium tartrate (K(SbO)C4H6O6∙½H2O), and
+Antimony potassium tartrate (K(SbO)C4H6O6∙½H2O or equivalent), and

-Sulfuric acid (5N).
+Sulfuric acid (H2SO4).

 Ascorbic Acid solution: Dissolve the proper amount of ascorbic acid granules or crystals in reagent water.
 It can be used as a separate reagent or combined with the color reagent (1) in proper proportion to make a single reagent test.
 When combined it is only good for one day.